 Successful treatment of children with ALL involves administration of a multidrug regimen that is divided into several phases (ie, induction, consolidation, and maintenance) and includes therapy directed to the central nervous system (CNS).
 Most treatment protocols take two to three years to complete, although the specific regimen varies depending upon immunophenotype and risk category (table 1).
 (See "Risk group stratification and prognosis for acute lymphoblastic leukemia in children and adolescents".)

 At the time of diagnosis, patients with ALL commonly require transfusion support, treatment of suspected or proven infections with broad-spectrum antibiotics, and, for patients with a high tumor burden, correction of any metabolic imbalances such as hyperuricemia.
 A rare patient may require leukapheresis or exchange transfusion to control extreme leukocytosis.
-(See "Indications for red blood cell transfusion in infants and children" and "Uric acid renal diseases", section on 'Acute uric acid nephropathy'.)
+(See "Red blood cell transfusion in infants and children: Indications" and "Uric acid renal diseases", section on 'Acute uric acid nephropathy'.)